-The implication of this situation is that some careful thought and deeper processes will be required to rebalance the official aid food systems portfolio with the outcomes of the FSS.
-This needs to be driven largely at the country level based on an assessment of how the existing portfolio of official aid programmes aligns with a food systems framing and proposed directions of the FSS.
+The implication of this situation is that some careful thought and deeper processes will be required to rebalance the food systems investment portfolio with the outcomes of the FSS.
+This needs to be driven largely at the country level based on an assessment of how the existing portfolio of aid programmes aligns with a food systems framing and proposed directions of the FSS.